juntaochen1/juntaochen1.github.io/_pages/about.md

 Latest News
 ------
+- July 2020: Our paper "[Dynamic Contract Design for Systemic Cyber Risk Management of Interdependent Enterprise Networks](https://arxiv.org/pdf/1908.04431.pdf)" will be published in Springer Dynamic Games and Applications (DGAA).
+- May 2020: Our paper "[Distributed Stabilization of Two Interdependent Markov Jump Linear Systems with Partial Information](https://arxiv.org/pdf/2003.06493.pdf)" will be published in IEEE Control Systems Letters.
 - Dec.
 2019: Our paper "[Control of Multi-Layer Mobile Autonomous Systems in Adversarial Environments: A Games-in-Games Approach](https://ieeexplore.ieee.org/document/8943277)" will be published in IEEE Transactions on Control of Network Systems (TCNS).
 - Dec.
 2019: Our paper "[Dynamic Games for Secure and Resilient Control System Design](https://arxiv.org/pdf/1910.07510.pdf)" will be published in National Science Review (NSR).
 - I am serving as the Web Chair of [The 10th International Conference on Network Games, Control and Optimization (NETGCOOP)](https://project.inria.fr/netgcoop2020/), which will be in Corsica, France on March 18-20, 2020.
 Please consider submitting your paper!